PhD program overview

 The PhD program is designed to be completed within five years.
-Students hold research assistantships for all four years.
+Students hold research assistantships for all five years.
 This allows students to get research manuscripts into the pipeline at top-rated research journals.
 Through our areas of excellence, research centers and faculty, the SCM program has special opportunities for industry based research projects.